What does self-efficacy mean anyway?

 3) Set clear goals

-Another important factor in building self-efficacy is having a clear idea of what success looks like for you.
+Another important factor in building self-efficacy is to have a clear idea of what success looks like for you.
 So make sure you know what your goals are and what you need to do to achieve them.
 This will give you a sense of clarity and help give you direction for dealing with new situations.

 4) Encourage each other

 As a team, make sure that you support each other.
-Psychological security is always essential for this.
+Psychological safety is also always essential for this.
 Guidance, advice, the provision of resources and encouraging words can help here.
 After all, if you know in your team that you have the support of your colleagues and leaders, you will be more likely to believe in your own abilities.